Knighth/Cities-Skyline-Proper-Hardness/README.md

 ie.. get it 'functional' as is, then someone else can take over changing\adding too it etc.

+This code has not been touched since Snowfall and I have stopped any work related to it and will not be updating it for future patches.

 Current Progress 2/21/2015
 ----------------------------
 fork build 004 - adjust serviceInfoWindows to avoid overlappping text - adjusted Y offsets.